brajeshwar/brajeshwar.github.io/_posts/2007/2007-01-23-wordpress-21-easter-eggs.md

----
-layout: post
-title: Wordpress 2.1 Easter Eggs
+# Wordpress 2.1 Easter Eggs
----

 With the release of the new improvised [Wordpress 2.1](http://wordpress.org/development/2007/01/ella-21/), the team have promised us lot of easter eggs.
 Let's start the hunt for the Wordpress 2.1 Easter Eggs.
 Here are some Wordpress Easter Eggs;